 You will need to satisfy the Court that you are a fit and

 proper person to drive a vehicle having regard to your past history and that you will suffer extreme financial hardship if your licence is disqualified.
 Therefore, it is highly recommended that you obtain professional guidance from a traffic lawyer.

 How the Best Traffic Lawyers Brisbane Has to Offer Can Help

 If you have been charged with a traffic offence in Brisbane or the surrounding areas, you should seek legal advice from the best traffic lawyers Brisbane can offer you.
 Doing so will greatly improve your chances of lessening the severity your penalty.

-We offer free initial consultations (including in prisons) to assist with a number of traffic offence matters.
+We offer initial consultations (including in prisons) to assist with a number of traffic offence matters.
 Please get in touch with our lawyers either via Guest Lawyers’ email or by calling (07) 3211 3007.
 Our team of experienced Brisbane drink driving, drug driving and traffic lawyers will be more than happy to assist you.